 The cape completely broke off from the main body of the figure.
 In fact, it shattered during transport:

 Figures like these are rare, not to mention expensive.
 As an avid collector of Supergirl figures, I wasn’t going to write this figure off.
-I was determined to find someone that was experienced and competent enough to be able to restore this figure to its former glory.
+I wanted to find someone experienced and competent enough to be able to restore this figure to its former glory.
 Living in the UAE, I knew that would be a challenge.
 Finding people that do restorations is hard enough, let-alone finding competent people.

 After searching online and calling a few places up, I came across Homa Farley, a ceramicist living in Dubai who also teaches pottery to students.
 I spoke to her a bit over the phone and she asked whether she could look at the figure in person.
 She seemed confident that she could restore the figure (and had the appropriate credentials to back it up).